-PR: MAT 118, MAT 154 or higher, or eligible to enroll in MAT 167 Spring only
+PR: MAT 118, MAT 154 or higher, or eligible to enroll in MAT 167

-PHY 221 (3-3-4) College Physics I
+PHY 221 College Physics I

 This course is the first part of a one-year sequence.
 This course uses a calculus-based problem solving approach to describe kinematics, dynamics, and conservation laws.
 The following topics are covered: force, friction, translational and rotational motion, torque, and periodic motion.
+Fall only

-PR/CR: MAT 180 Fall only
+PR/CR: MAT 180

-PHY 222 (3-3-4) College Physics II
+PHY 222 College Physics II

 The course is the second part of a one-year sequence.
 This course uses a calculus-based problem solving approach to describe electricity, magnetism, induction, and optics.
 The following topics are covered: electric force and field, Gauss's Law, electric potential, capacitance and dielectrics, current, resistance and EMF, DC circuits, magnetic force and field, electromagnetic induction, AC circuits, geometric optics and wave optics.
-PR/CR: MAT 181 PR: PHY 221 Spring only
+Spring only